dshadowwolf/vciv-disassembler/README.md

 ## Future Plans
 ### Immediate Plans
-Extension of the decoders so they store the bytes (as they appear in the instruction stream) that the instructions are composed of in the actual returned instruction.
+Moving the decoders to a factory pattern with class (non-instance) methods and Extension of the decoders so they store the bytes (as they appear in the instruction stream) that the instructions are composed of in the actual returned instruction.
 Alongside this will be some work to allow for those parameters that are signed to be handled internally as such (currently all integers, regardless of whether or not the VC-IV core would treat the value as signed, are treated as unsigned in the code).
 The latter change, specifically, is needed for places where the branch instruction actually encodes an PC relative offset, but decodes such into a direct address.

 ### Near Future